mzattera/v4j/docs/005/index.md

   - The combination of gallows in slot 3 followed by a pedestal in slot 4 is quite common in the text.
 2'185 tokens, or 419 regular word types, that is 16% of regular word types, and written explicitly as two glyphs.

   - In 332 tokens, we have a pedestal followed by a pedestalled gallows.
-This would correspond to a double pedestal is in a word (or a separable word), which contrasts with the structure suggested by slots.
+This would correspond to a double pedestal in a word (or a separable word), which contrasts with the structure suggested by slots.

   - Gallows and pedestalled gallows are preceded by different characters (see [Note 007](../007)).